runabol/tork/README.md

       echo -n hello $NAME
 ```

-# Expressions
+## Expressions

 Tork uses the [expr](https://github.com/antonmedv/expr) expression language to:

-- Evaluate embedded expressions in a task's environment variables.
+- Evaluate C-style embedded expressions in a task's environment variables.
 - Evaluate a task's `if` condition to determine whether a task should run.
 When an `if` expression evaluates to anything expect `false`, the task will run.

 Some examples: